MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_CI_OLED_Display/README.md

 ### Getting started with ZIGBEE MULTISENSOR with WBZ451 CURIOSITY BOARD.

-The Multisensor device sends the Temperature and Humidity values to the Zigbee(Combined Interface) device and it displays the values in the OLED display.
+In this application the Multisensor device sends the Temperature and Humidity values to the Zigbee(Combined Interface) device and it displays the values in the OLED display.

-- Refer the link to Implement the [ZIGBEE MULTISENSOR](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK) application.
+- Refer the link to implement the [ZIGBEE MULTISENSOR](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK) application.

 ![](docs/Hardware_Setup.png)